rc glider in flight

 Dataflow

 The Outputs stage is the final stage of processing prior to transmission.
 Its job is to generate PWM values ready for transmission.
+It is in effect a mapping layer - it maps aggregated mixer values for each channel into final PWM values.
+In effect, it allows you adjust your servo limits and centre.

-1. Clips the aggregated mixer values (per channel) to +/- 100%
+1. Aggregated mixer values are clipped to +/- 100%

-Let's look at each step in more detail:
+Let's look at each step in detail:

 outputs

-In addition to Min/Max/Subtrim, you can specify an output curve with between 2 and 17 points.
-This allows finer control over the mixer->output mapping.
-Min/Max/Subtrim are applied first, then the curve.
 If using a curve, it's good practice to leave Min, Max and Subtrim at their default 'pass thru' values of −100%, 0% and +100%.

 In the screenshot above, it'll be seen that Min, Max and Subtrim are shown as percentages, while they actually represent PWM values (yes, it's a little confusing!)
 The units are related as follows: